dankamongmen/pololuJrkUSB/README.md

 Launch the program with the USB serial device node as its argument for interactive keyboard-driven use.
-The help text will be printed in response to a keypress of 'h'.
+The help text will be printed in response to the 'help' command.
 Other commands include:

-* 'f': Read feedback
+* 'feedback': Read feedback
-* 'i': Read input
+* 'input': Read input
-* 't': Read target
+* 'target': Read target
-* 'e': Read error flags
+* 'eflags': Read error flags

 ## Copyright and thanks